kauri0/Kauri.sBS/_posts/Secret/2023-12-03-flatshare-advertisement-en.md

 Hitchhiking has been a huge part of my travels.
 In fact, it's been one of the most impactful methods for teaching myself German!
 It's really a unique way to travel, but it takes some real mental fortitude to stand there smiling, waving at cars passing by.
 I know it's not so common here in Germany, so when somebody picks me up, I almost feel a responsibility to leave them with a beautiful experience that they can carry with them into the future.
 It's great, because you get this transient experience with a stranger from a completely different walk of life.
 I don't have to hitchhike; I have the 49€ ticket.
 I do it because I get satisfaction out of making people smile.<br><br>

-I have job in a fancy hotel beginning in January.
+I have job in a fancy hotel in the heart of the city, beginning mid-January.
 Money will not be a problem; I can also provide bank statements as evidence.<br><br>

 People I have stayed with have written about me...<br><br>